YomiRich/News-API/README.md

 ## Description

 News API is a web application that displays a list of various news sources.
 On choosing a news source, it will preview the top news articles of the day.
+Clicking a news article will redirect the user to read it fully from the news source.

 ## Specifications
 | Behaviour | Input | Output |